fbecart/url-shortener/README.md

     Content-Length: 0
     Date: Tue, 16 Aug 2016 20:31:56 GMT

+The prefix of the short URLs can be defined with an environment variable.
+This will affect the `Location` header of in the response of successful POST requests.

+    export SHORT_URL_PREFIX=https://bit.ly/

 So far, short URLs are only stored in memory.
 It would be interesting to store them in a file or on a Redis instance instead.

 ## Why Rust?